torchbox/kdtool/README.md

 Download `kdtool.pyz` from the latest release and copy it to a convenient location, such as `/usr/local/bin/kdtool`.
 This is a Python zipapp and requires Python 3.4 or later to run.

+To use `kdtool deploy`, you must have `kubectl` installed.
+If you have an existing kubeconfig file (e.g. `$HOME/.kube/config`, or specified in `$KUBECONFIG`), kdtool will take configuration from there by default.

 Or, build from source: